pytorch/tutorials/intermediate_source/FSDP_adavnced_tutorial.rst

 --------------
 Activation checkpointing, is a technique to reduce the memory usage during training by clearing activations of certain layers and recomputing them during a backward pass.
 Using activation checkpointing, we could save up to .. memory in the running example and increase the batch size to .., this could increase the throughput and result in x speedups.
 Note: this feature is only available in PyTorch nightlies at this point.

-We will need to import respective packages.
+We will need to import respective packages and in 2.4 add it to the FSDP wrapper.

 .. code-block:: python